BiodataAnalysisGroup/BEEMUS/README.md

     git clone https://github.com/
     ```

-4. Create the folders structure inside the project's directory as specified bellow with the exact same names:
+4. Create the folders structure inside the project's directory as specified below with the exact same names:

         .
         ├── ...